izumiando/transparent-news-browser/README.md

 ## The Author
 Izumi Ando.
 Fourth-year undergrad at the University of Toronto studying bioinformatics / computational biology and computer science.

+## Funding
+This project is not-for-profit but sponsorship / donations are welcome to keep this up and running.
+Main expenses include server fees and subscription fees for software development tools.